platon-ivanov/obsidian-visually-numbered-headings/README.md

 # Visual heading numbering for Obsidian

-This plugin adds heading numeration to your Obsidian view.
+This plugin adds heading numeration to your Obsidian views.

 It adds the headings only **visually** and _doesn't modify your files_! 🎉